+Brown spots, sometimes called liver spots, are a common part of aging.
+Over time, however, they can impact the appearance of one’s skin causing insecurity.
 Age spots are flat brown, grey, or black spots on the skin.
 They normally show up on sun-exposed areas, such as the arms, face, and back.
 Unlike actinic keratoses, which can become skin cancer, typical brown spots are not dangerous.
-In addition to sun spots, age spots or brown spots, you may also hear them called solar lentigines, liver spots, and senile lentigo.

 These spots form due to excess production of melanin in the skin.
 Melanin is responsible for giving our skin its color.
 While not all causes of brown spots are fully known, sun exposure and its corresponding ultraviolet light are the main factor.
 Skin aging tends to allow for more brown spots to form, although this could simply be a factor of the accumulation of sun exposure and damage over the years.